SenyuYangPDELearner/SenyuYangPDELearner.github.io/README.md

 <b>Academy</b> <br>

-My research interests include nonlinear PDEs, harmonic analysis and mathematical physics, especially fluid systems, dispersive PDEs and nonlinear waves.
-Any discussion about math is welcome.
-Please do not hesitate to send me an email or approach me directly. <br>
+My research interests include nonlinear PDEs, harmonic analysis and spectral theory, especially those related to fluid mechanics, dispersive PDEs and nonlinear waves.
+Any discussion about mathematics(and relevant physics, if you like) is welcome.
+Please do not hesitate to send me an email, chat with me on 知乎, or approach me directly. <br>

 &emsp;萃梦想\|Publications <br>